Frank Aletter: Career

 In the 1965–1966 season, he guest-starred in two episodes of Twelve O'Clock High, once as Lt.
 Col. Bill Christy and as a sergeant in public relations.

 Aletter had another regular role in It's About Time, a Sherwood Schwartz series on CBS in 1966–1967.

 He played Professor Irwin Hayden in the Richard Donner-directed, 36-part, live-action cliffhanger serial Danger Island on The Banana Splits Adventure Hour, which aired on Saturday mornings on NBC from 1968 to 1970.
 In the fall of 1970, he had a supporting role in the NBC sitcom Nancy.

 His movie roles include Mister Roberts, Tora!
 Tora!
 Tora!, and Disney's A Tiger Walks.

 Aletter portrayed the supporting role of Tom Logan in the " Alcoa Premiere TV Series" Season 2 Episode 5 (S2E5) entitled "Mr. Lucifer", which aired November 1, 1962.
 The episode was written by sci-fi writer Alfred Bester, with Fred Astaire as the host and in the title role opposite Elizabeth Montgomery.

 Aletter worked with the Screen Actors Guild, having been elected as a vice president in 1987.

 Aletter also played George Snyder on the 1970s sitcom Maude in the episode "Love and Marriage" (season one, episode seven).

-On January 8, 1978, Aletter played advertising executive Mr. Prescott in the episode "The Commercial" of All in the Family.
+In 1978, Aletter played advertising executive Mr. Prescott in the episode "The Commercial" of All in the Family.

 Aletter played Harry, a bigamist with six wives to whom Blanche is engaged, in the pilot episode of The Golden Girls.

 Personal life

-On April 20, 1958, Aletter married Lee Meriwether, actress and former Miss America, in San Francisco, California.
-They divorced in 1974.
-They had two daughters, actresses Kyle Aletter-Oldham (best known for her run as one of Barker's Beauties) and Lesley Aletter.
+Aletter was married to Lee Meriwether from 1958 until their divorce in 1974, and to Estella Gelerter from 1984 until his death in 2009.
+He had two daughters with Meriwether, and two stepdaughters from his marriage to Gelerter.